jonesandy/learning-goals/README.md

 It contains examples of my work, challenges I have completed and my thoughts while working through the course.

-Click on week folders to see more. :open_file_folder:
+Click on week README for details.

 ## Course goals